 - The creators of Durarara!! acknowledged a popular ship in one episode when Erika Squees about how Shizuo and Izaya must be in love.
 The other characters' disgusted reactions to the idea is absolutely hilarious (Shinra also thinks Shizuo/Izaya is possible, but Celty shuts him up before he can say anything else).

 - It appears that Kishimoto acknowledged the fan theory that Kushina was the nine-tailed fox in chapter 498.
 When Naruto finds his mother while trying to gain control of the nine-tailed fox, he accuses her of being the kyuubi's true form.
 This earns him a punch from her.
 There's also all the fanart depicting the Ninetails as a red-haired woman.

-- Tiger & Bunny has a recurrent gag in the On The Next segments where either Kotetsu or Barnaby will disclose entirely inconsequential bits of trivia about themselves.
+- Tiger & Bunny has a recurrent gag in the On the Next segments where either Kotetsu or Barnaby will disclose entirely inconsequential bits of trivia about themselves.
 Kotetsu eats the ice in his drinks and brushes his teeth in the bath!
 Barnaby has a normal body temperature of 35.7 Celsius and drinks milk before going to bed!

 - In Persona 4: The Animation, what was once a throwaway line in the game about cabbage became Adachi's signature item thanks to the fandom.
 And that became immortalized in the animated adaptation.
 This is further expanded in the Updated Re-release of the game, Persona 4: The Golden in Adachi's Social Link.

 - After being returned to Green Lantern status after the Sinestro Corps War storyline, many comic fans believed for various reasons that Kyle Rayner would become a Blue Lantern, at least temporarily.
 When he inevitably didn't (and the offer for leadership of the Blue Lanterns was extended to Hal Jordan instead), there was a minor internet backlash from parts of the fandom.
 When Blackest Night rolled around, there was a brief line wherein Guy Gardner mockingly suggested Kyle exchange his green ring for a blue one.